About Florida Institute of Technology

-Florida Institute of Technology was founded in 1958 as "Brevard Engineering College."
-It all started as an idea in the mind of Jerome P. Keuper, Ph.D., a visionary physicist working at Cape Canaveral (now NASA Kennedy Space Center).
+Florida Tech was founded in 1958 as Brevard Engineering College.
+It all started as an idea in the mind of Jerome P. Keuper, a visionary physicist working at Cape Canaveral (now NASA - Kennedy Space Center).

-As university lore would have it, Dr. Keuper expressed his desire to create a scientific and technological university to a friend over drinks at a local pub.
-In jest, the friend pushed 37 cents in change across the table and said, “There’s your first donation, Jerry.
-Now go and build that college.”
+As university lore would have it, Keuper expressed his desire to create a scientific and technological university to a friend over drinks at a local pub.
+Overhearing the conversation, a fellow patron pushed 37 cents in change across the bar and said,

-Florida Institute of Technology’s mission is to provide high-quality education to a culturally diverse student body in order to prepare students for entering the global workforce, seeking higher-education opportunities, and serving within their communities.
-The university also seeks to expand knowledge through basic and applied research and to serve the diverse economic, cultural, and societal needs of our local, state, national and international constituencies.
+Florida Institute of Technology’s mission is to provide high-quality education to a culturally diverse student body in order to prepare students for entering the global workforce, seeking higher-education opportunities and serving within their communities.
+The university also seeks to expand knowledge through basic and applied research and to serve the diverse economic, cultural and societal needs of our local, state, national and international constituencies.

 In support of this mission, we are committed to: